TITLE: Blood Ties(1/2)

 Scully rolled her eyes.
 "Don't worry, Mulder.
 You're more than enough man for me."

-She was rewarded for playing by a leer.
-"Care to test that theory once we get back to the motel?"
+She was rewarded for playing by a delighted leer.
+"Ooh, Scully!
+Can we test that theory once we get back to the motel?"

-Reducing her laughter to a mere curve of the lips, she pointed straight ahead.
+Reducing her laughter at his antics to a mere quirk of the lips, she pointed straight ahead.
 "Just drive, Mulder."

 Scully glanced at her partner out of the corner of her eye as she drove, trying to take his emotional temperature.
 She'd heard the television droning and sounds of movement well into the wee hours of the morning, so it was a good bet he still wasn't sleeping.
 They hadn't talked much after leaving Grey's house, and at the motel, Mulder had retreated immediately to his own room -- though he'd left the connecting door slightly ajar as was their custom.